MostafaHassanein0/Letter-Learning-Game/README.md

 # Letter-Learning-Game
 # A game to teach children letters and combine them with words with the sounds of pictures's.

-# We ranked 1st place out of +105 team from different cities.
+# I ranked 1st place out of +105 overall Luxor schools.
-  Date: 18.09.2020
+  Date: 07.04.2022
 By: Mostafa Gamal
-  It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects". programming tools that used:
+  It was developed by me for "Luxor Schools Students Technology Competition".
+programming tools that used:
 -HTML (HyperText Markup Language)
 -CSS (Cascading Style Sheets)